emilyliza/practice_repo/README.md

 To deploy a new EC2 instance, do the following:

 * Log in to the [AWS console](https://529278774801.signin.aws.amazon.com/console)
-* Select OpsWorks, select "cart dev" or "cart prod", select "Instances" from the sidebar, and click `+ Instance`
+* Select OpsWorks, select "practice_repo dev" or "practice_repo prod", select "Instances" from the sidebar, and click `+ Instance`
 * Enter a name, select "t2.micro" for the size, leave the other options as is, click "Add Instance", then click `> Start` for the new instance
 * Once the instance is started, open a console and ssh into `<username>@<PublicIP>`
     * If you are unable to log in, contact someone to get your key set up
-* Edit `/etc/environment` (use `sudo`) and replace the contents with the contents of either `environment-dev` or `environment-prod` (currently found at `office_share/system/files/cart`)
+* Edit `/etc/environment` (use `sudo`) and replace the contents with the contents of either `environment-dev` or `environment-prod` (currently found at `office_share/system/files/practice_repo`)
-* In AWS, go to CodeDeploy, select "cart", expand "devs" or "production", click the "details" button, and click "edit"
+* In AWS, go to CodeDeploy, select "practice_repo", expand "devs" or "production", click the "details" button, and click "edit"
 * At the bottom of the table under "Add Instances", add a new "Amazon EC2" entry, with the key being `opsworks:instance` and the value being the name of the new instance.
 Click "save" at the bottom afterwards.
-* Return the "CodeDeploy -> cart" screen, then on the revision list, expand revisions until you find the latest revision that was deployed to your desired group, then select "Deploy This Revision"
+* Return the "CodeDeploy -> practice_repo" screen, then on the revision list, expand revisions until you find the latest revision that was deployed to your desired group, then select "Deploy This Revision"
-* Set "Application" to `cart` and "Deployment Group" to your desired group, leave the rest as is, and click "Deploy Now"
+* Set "Application" to `practice_repo` and "Deployment Group" to your desired group, leave the rest as is, and click "Deploy Now"
     * After the deployment finishes, you can test the new instance by entering its IP address into your browser

 [git]: http://git-scm.com/